Does Your Baby Need Physiotherapy? Exploring the Benefits of Early Intervention for Healthy Development

 What to Expect During a Physiotherapy Appointment for Your Baby?

-Parents play a crucial role in this phase, learning techniques to assist their baby’s development outside of clinic hours.
+Parents play a crucial role in this phase, learning techniques to assist their baby’s development outside clinic hours.

-Initial Assessment by a Pediatric Physiotherapist
+Initial Assessment by a Paediatric Physiotherapist

-Customized Physiotherapy Treatment Plans
+Customised Physiotherapy Treatment Plans

 These strategies commonly address conditions such as torticollis or plagiocephaly, as well as more intricate neurological disorders such as cerebral palsy or muscular dystrophy, aiming for each child to reach their optimal physical capabilities and self-reliance.

-The process of creating a specific plan commences with a detailed assessment of the infant’s motor skills, strength, and any points of interest raised by parents or healthcare professionals.
+Creating a specific plan commences with a detailed assessment of the infant’s motor skills, strength, and any points of interest raised by parents or healthcare professionals.

 Role of Parents in Supporting Physiotherapy Exercises and Activities